Code-Institute-Submissions/MilestoneProject2StarWarsMemoryGame/README.md

 ## FutureFeatures

 In the future I would like to add the following features;
-* A Light/Dark Version of the Website - the background image and facedown card images would turn to a light version and Darth Vader image replaced with a "lightside" character (e.g yoda.)
 * The cards would not be static in the html and would be called from a central repository of images and randomly appear based on the number of cards per level.
 * The gif clips on the results modals would also vary instead of being static to keep the results becoming predictable.
 * Add sound effects - theme music, character quotes when matched and lightsaber sounds on click events.
 * Add an "impossible" or chosen one level - this level would contain more cards and reshuffle any unflipped cards that were not previously matched. (for e.g. click one - yoda, click two - yoda = match, click three - Luke, click four - leia = unflip those two cards, keep yoda flipped but shuffle all other facedown cards)
 * Add instructions for players on the games to allow them to see the goal they have to meet in order to win. (complete in under 6 attempts to win etc.)
+* A Light/Dark Version of the game - the background image and facedown card images would turn to a light version and Darth Vader image replaced with a "lightside" character (e.g yoda.)

 ## Pages